 Good morning Yogis!
 We are continuing our special Upper Limbs week!
 Next month we will have a special bonus daily meditation month aligning with our 8 Limb Yoga practices, but this week we will cover special meditation practices.

 Today’s Daily Yogi Practice is to try a mantra meditation.
-You can try some OMs, a traditional Sanskrit mantra,
+You can try some OMs, a traditional Sanskrit mantra, or some common English motivational mantras.

 Good Morning Yogis!
 We are on the last day of this round of weaving practice of each of the Niyamas into our day.
 Last time we practiced the fifth of the Niyamas Ishvara Pranidhana/surrender by working on practicing acceptance rather than upset reactions to a difficult situation.
 Today we will focus on the literal translation from Sanskrit, surrender to all-pervading consciousness, and introduce this all-pervading consciousness by its vibration/sound/representation OM.